emidiovaleretto/candy-care-dublin-ecommerce/README.md

    python3 manage.py createsuperuser

-3. From there you need to delete any objects from the database that are not in the fixture.
-To do this, run the following commands:

-   python3 manage.py shell

-A terminal screen should appear.
-In the terminal, paste the following command:

-    from django.contrib.contenttypes.models import ContentType

-    ContentType.objects.all().delete()

-4. Now you should be able to run the server using the following command:
+3. Now you should be able to run the server using the following command:

    python3 manage.py runserver